nbunzli/Sudoku/README.md

 # Sudoku
 Sudoku solver written in Python 3.9.1.
 Includes functionality for reading a sudoku puzzle from a file, finding the solution if it exists, and determining whether that solution is unique.

+# Execution
+To execute, simply run main.py.
+This script will open and solve each sudoku puzzle in the data directory.
+Alternatively, the sudoku_solver.py module can be imported into other projects.

 # Input Format
 Input files must only contain the digits 0-9 and newlines.
 A value of zero indicates an empty grid cell.
 ```